Richard Linklater: Personal life

 Linklater lives in Austin, Texas, and refuses to live or work in Hollywood for any extended period of time.
+He does not maintain an active presence on any social media platform.
+He is openly outspoken about how social media, technology, and the constant influx of digital content is diminishing the cultural space for cinema and deep artistic appreciation, with people viewing films as "content" rather than meaningful art.
+He also avoids sharing political opinions, calling his unfiltered political thoughts "brain snot" and seeing little value in sharing them publicly.

-Linklater has been partnered with Christina Harrison since the 1990s.
-In 1994 they had a daughter, and twin girls in 2004.
-The oldest, Lorelei Linklater, co-starred in Boyhood as the sister of the main character.
+Christina Harrison has been his partner since the 1990s.
+They had a daughter in 1994, and twin girls in 2004.
+The eldest, Lorelei Linklater, co-starred in Boyhood as the sister of the main character.

 Linklater has been a vegetarian since his early 20s.
 In 2015, he explained the dietary lifestyle in a Boyhood-style documentary for People for the Ethical Treatment of Animals.